Want to Learn More?

 How do I apply?

-You should complete the form to request information and speak to an admissions advisor to learn more about the JD Flex program.
+First, request information and speak to an admissions advisor to learn more about the JD Flex program.
 If you have not done so already, create a Law School Admission Council (LSAC) account and register with the Credential Assembly Service.
 You can then apply to the Golden Gate University School of Law online JD Flex program through your LSAC account.
 LSAC will consolidate your LSAT score(s), post-secondary transcripts, and letters of recommendation into a single Credential Assembly Service (CAS) report, which is sent to each law school you indicate.

 You must use the electronic application form available through the LSAC website.
 Read the application form thoroughly and follow the instructions carefully.